 It’s becoming more common to see DIY web videos these days.
 But many of these videos are badly lit, have poor sound, or the presenter appears uncomfortable or artificial.
 So the danger of having these types of DIY web videos on your site is that they can diminish the user’s overall impression of your website, and your business.

 In most cases you will get the best results by bringing in a professional video production company.
 But here are some times when you want to create something quick and simple, and for a low budget.

-If you do choose to produce your own web video content, here are a few simple tips that will help you to achieve more professional looking results:
+If you do choose to produce your own DIY web video content, here are a few simple tips that will help you to achieve more professional looking results:

 1. Pay attention to lighting

 Make sure that you make the most of the available lighting in the room.
 Like making sure that all of the lights in the room are switched on.
 And if the room in which you are filming has large windows, try to sit facing the window.
 And avoid sitting behind a bright light source.
 Because if your camera is set to auto exposure you will appear very dark in the frame.

 2. Frame the presenter correctly